 # restart Apache for your changes to be recognized

-If you have error Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock'
+If you have error Can't connect to local MySQL server through socket '/var/run/mysqld/mysqld.sock', check this.

 All above errors: Try to remove and reinstall again mysql and